UDPHASCA - MSci Pharmaceutical Science

 Utilisation of the University’s VLE, WebLearn has become an invaluable tool with which to disseminate information and to support and assess student learning.
 Online progress tests will be used to provide students with feedback on their progress.
 Exams in several modules are delivered as online exams.

-Feedback will be delivered online and through provision of tutorial questions and answer sessions and other formative exercises.
+Students will have feedback delivered online and through provision of tutorial questions and answer sessions and other formative exercises such as tests or reports.
+Students will also receive feedback on formative coursework assessments.

 Practical skills exercises at each level are used to monitor proficiency at experimental work.
 Assessment of Data handling skills are embedded in practical reports, problem solving exercises, information abstracting and reviewing exercises, poster presentations and seminar presentations.